Excessive Depreciation: How Insurance Companies Shortchange Your Claim and What You Can Do

 Rule #4: Undamaged Areas Replaced for Matching Should Not Be Depreciated

-This may be the most important depreciation rule that almost nobody knows about — not insurance adjusters, not contractors, and not most public adjusters.
+This may be the most important depreciation rule that almost nobody knows about — not insurance adjusters, not contractors, and not most Public Adjusters.

 Under California Code of Regulations, Title 10, Section 2695.9(d), when repaired or replaced items do not match adjacent undamaged areas in quality, color, or size, the insurer must pay for whatever is necessary to achieve a reasonable and uniform appearance.
 This is the matching requirement.
 What most people miss is the depreciation implication.